 This raises issues of what level of knowledge is required.
 The District Judge in the County Court had accepted that “the special needs of the family were not explained to the manager”, but it appears there was evidence (which seems consistent with that finding) that the father had told manager that both he and some of the children were classified as disabled.
 It sounds like the parents had not described the specific disabilities of the children.
 The mother gave evidence that as a family they knew how to manage their daughter, and did their own risk assessment.
 The mother said:” I do not wish to stand at a bar and justify our family.”
 (The mother’s evidence was that they were not given the opportunity to explain, though the restaurant doubtless disputed that.)
 The District Judge’s view was that the parents’ explanation of their conclusion should have been sufficient because carers are usually the best people to know how to handle a situation.
 If the restaurant manager doubted this he should have tactfully formed his own assessment, perhaps by walking over to the picnic table and viewing for himself this family unit.

 How far knowledge of the disability is relevant will need to be considered in future cases.
-More on this: Reasonable adjustments by service providers>Knowledge of the disability.
+More on this: Knowledge of disability in anticipatory reasonable adjustment claims.